top of page

 BTC LOGO.jpeg

-BTC aims to provide a forum in which theatre makers, both practitioners and companies ; theatre academics and cultural policy analysts; and arts funders and administrators can/could come together to share views on issues concerning contemporary theatre and performance in Britain.
-Through their conferences, seminars, research projects and reports, BTC makes timely contributions to critical issues facing the arts sector.
-BTC has worked on research projects in partnership with other organisations in the arts sector including the Theatre Managers Association, UK Theatre and Society of London Theatre (SOLT), North West Playwrights, the Royal Society for the Arts (RSA) and Arts Council England (ACE).
+BTC's aim was to provide a forum in which theatre makers, both practitioners and companies; theatre academics and cultural policy analysts; and arts funders and administrators could come together to share views on issues concerning contemporary theatre and performance in Britain.
+Through their conferences, presentations, seminars, research projects and reports, BTC made timely contributions to urgent and critical issues facing the arts sector.

 • Bringing together theatre professionals with academics for meaningful and productive dialogue